enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 ## Ready to go

 Enhance comes preconfigured with a [customizable utility class system](https://github.com/enhance-dev/enhance-styles#readme).
-During development a stylesheet is served via `/enhance-styles.css` and automatically included in your document's `<head>` section.
+During development a stylesheet is generated and served via `/enhance-styles.css` and automatically included in your document's `<head>` section.

 <doc-callout level="caution">